 "Thanks to your helpful staff, I located all of the Japanese catalogues (actually, I discovered the existence of several on that trip) . . .
 I also located a few obscure catalogues from the Palace Museum's exhibitions in Europe.
 I could not possibly have written this article without the Freer Library."

-For those who are unable to visit the Freer Gallery to browse the JAC Collection firsthand, its materials are also available through Interlibrary Loan.
-While the JAC collection contains catalogs of works from all periods it greatest strengths are for exhibitions of modern art.
+For those who are unable to visit the Freer and Sackler Library to browse the JAC Collection firsthand, its materials are also available through ILL.
+While the JAC collection contains catalogs of works from all periods, its greatest strengths are for exhibitions of modern art.
 To date, 75% of the loaned titles were for exhibitions of modern art, followed by requests for catalogs on Chinese and Korean Art exhibitions held in Japan.
-JAC materials can be found on the Freer Gallery's web site http://www.asia.si.edu/.
+JAC materials can be found on the Freer and Sackler Library's web site by keyword or author search, using "JAC Project."

 The Japan Art Catalog at Leiden University comprises nearly 5,500 items, with several hundred more that are in the process of being cataloged.